Skip to content

 TL;DR: I built a CLI tool that creates YouTube playlists from your subscriptions without a frontend.
 It uses OAuth, respects API quota, handles caching and retries, and works great as a cron job.
 Source code on GitHub.

 As someone subscribed to too many YouTube channels, I wanted a simple way to keep up with new content while I worked—a reliable, personal channel of new(ish) videos from the creators I actually care about.
 YouTube’s feed couldn’t keep up, and manual playlisting was a tedious mess.
-I wanted a better solution.
-So I built one!
-A headless CLI tool that turns my recent subscriptions into an actual playlist, with intelligent caching and quota-aware design.
+So I built a headless CLI tool that turns my recent subscriptions into an actual playlist, with intelligent caching and quota-aware design.

 The Problem: YouTube’s Subscription Overload